joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Direct sales business model

-The direct sales business model is when a company sells its products or services directly to customers without involving a middleman or retailer.
-In this model, the company usually has a sales team that is responsible for building relationships with customers and generating revenue through direct sales.
+The direct sales business model is when a company sells its products or services directly to customers, without involving a middleman or retailer.
+Typically a company sales team is responsible for building relationships with customers and generating revenue.

 The model is often used by companies that have complex or high-value products or services that require a more personalized sales approach.
 For example, companies that sell high-end technology products or financial services often use this model because their products require a more in-depth understanding and explanation.

 There are several key components of the direct sales business model:

 * Sales team: The sales team is the primary driver of revenue in this model.
-They are responsible for building relationships with customers, identifying their needs, and offering solutions that meet those needs.
+They are responsible for building relationships with customers, identifying their needs, and offering solutions.

 * Sales process: The sales process in a direct sales model is typically more complex than in other models.
-The sales team must go through a series of steps to qualify leads, identify needs, present solutions, and close deals.
+The sales team must go through steps to qualify leads, present offerings, and close deals.

-* Compensation structure: The compensation structure for sales teams in a direct sales model is often commission-based.
-Salespeople are incentivized to generate more revenue and close more deals, which can lead to higher earnings.
+* Compensation structure: The compensation structure for sales teams in a direct sales model is often commission-based, incentivizing close more deals, increasing revenue per deal, and achieving higher earnings.

 * Customer relationship management: The direct sales model relies heavily on building strong relationships with customers.
-Companies need to invest in effective customer relationship management (CRM) systems to manage customer interactions and track sales performance.
+Companies need to invest in effective customer relationship management (CRM) systems to manage customer interactions.

 * Training and development: Because the sales process is more complex in a direct sales model, companies need to invest in training and development programs to ensure their sales team has the necessary skills and knowledge to be successful.

-## Direct sales business model - pros & cons
+## Direct sales business model pros/cons

 The direct sales business model has several advantages for companies, including: